-It's Christmas season and web designer Sara Shaw (Lacey Chabert) has come up with a pitch idea about keeping the spirit of Christmas 365 days of the year.
-Trouble is that not only is Sara a bit of a push over with others putting upon her but she initially doesn't even speak up when the head of the marketing department steals her pitch idea and ends up getting rewarded when he passes it off as his own.
+Christmas is coming and Sara Shaw (Lacey Chabert - The Sweetest Christmas), a web designer, has come up with a pitch about keeping the spirit of Christmas 365 days of the year.
+Trouble is that not only is Sara a bit of a push over with others putting upon her but she initially doesn't even speak up when the head of the marketing department steals her idea and ends up getting rewarded when he passes it off as his own.
 But as she goes to leave the Christmas party she has an encounter with a mysterious Santa who grants her wish to be more confident and courageous, well for 48 hours at least.
-As Sarah finds herself speaking her mind more she must learn how to use her new gift especially when she ends up on a business trip with company owner Peter (Paul Greene) which takes them back to where his Christmas loving parents live.
+As Sarah finds herself speaking her mind she must learn how to use her new gift especially when she ends up on a business trip with company owner Peter (Paul Greene - Christmas in Angel Falls) which takes them back to where his Christmas loving parents live.

 I don't know the history of the "Hallmark Channel" but I wouldn't be surprised if at the time of creation it involved the production of a Christmas movie, it is as if the two were made for each other or at least in the commercial sense of Christmas.
 And so with that said "A Wish for Christmas" is a pretty stereotypical Hallmark Christmas movie as in the sense we have a beautiful young woman, her boss and of course some romance beckons in the most picturesque of Christmas locations where snow covers the ground and Christmas trees with garlands decked in lights adorn the front of buildings.
 I could go on because I love this sort of festive fun and "A Wish for Christmas" delivers it in bucket loads with the character of Sara being the embodiment of loving the Christmas holidays.

-Now I mentioned that Hallmark and Christmas seemed made for each other and Lacey Chabert was born to star in these types of movies with her winning smile, glossy hair and bucket loads of charm bringing it all to this movie.
-But the pairing with Paul Greene really works well in a sense that he plays the part of Peter with just enough charm and humour to make him incredibly likeable.
+Now I mentioned that Hallmark and Christmas seemed made for each other and Lacey Chabert was born to star in these types of movies with her winning smile, glossy hair and bucket loads of charm, bringing it all to "A Wish for Christmas".
+But the pairing with Paul Greene works well in a sense that he plays the part of Peter with just enough charm and humour to make him likeable.
 But mostly there is a sense of coy flirtation between them which brings a lovely warmth to the movie, okay I say warmth and others will say sentimental schmaltz but pass me the hot chocolate because I love this stuff.

 What this all boils down to is that "A Wish for Christmas" is an above average Hallmark Christmas movie despite sticking to the tried and tested ideas which make up their movies.
 And for me it has been pretty much the ideal way to kick of my Christmas movie watching this year as it serves up the spirit of Christmas I like.